-Just two days before Justice Mishra’s transfer to Madras, the then Chief Minister Lalu Prasad Yadav had boasted some judges would be sent out of the State.
-A large section of the Patna HC Bar Association had signed a memorandum stating that the ‘transfer smacks of political vendetta and executive bias’.
+Just two days before Justice Mishra’s transfer to Madras, Chief Minister Lalu Prasad Yadav had boasted some Judges would be sent out of the State.
+A large section of the Patna HC Bar Association had signed a memorandum stating that the ‘transfer smacks of political vendetta and Executive bias’.

 A similar experience awaited Justice Mishra at Andhra Pradesh.
 Even a common man will vouch safe that the prestige and dignity of the AP High Court was taken to its zenith under his tenure.
 And yet, 12 Judges eventually signed a petition against him and reasonably ensured his transfer to the Calcutta HC.

 Journeying through 4 High Courts, Justice Mishra finally donned the robe of a Senior Counsel at the SC and lived an honest, hard-working life.
-That he was awarded a Full Court Reference is enough indication of his stature, though a young advocate may have never heard of his name.
+That he was awarded a Full Court Reference is enough indication of his stature, though several have never heard of his name.

-Many have commented post the Justice Jayant Patel Resignation that it must be one of the saddest days of the Indian Judiciary.
+Some commented, after Justice Jayant Patel’s Resignation, it must be one of the saddest days of the Indian Judiciary.
 The Indian Judiciary is beset with such sad days.
 But the Justices have nearly always redeemed themselves.
 While we await for Justice Patel’s life to unfold from here on, I can only say being a Supreme Court Judge has never been and never should be the coveted goal of any Indian Judge.
-Its not your judgments but your principles that will stay with us, never to be overruled.
+Its your principles that will stay with us, never to be overruled.